bitnami/charts/bitnami/chainloop/README.md

 | `dex.pdb.maxUnavailable`                                | Maximum number/percentage of pods that may be made unavailable.
 Defaults to `1` if both `dex.pdb.minAvailable` and `dex.pdb.maxUnavailable` are empty.                                                                    | `""`                                                                                     |

 ## Upgrading

+### To 3.0.0

+This version increases minimum Kubernetes version to 1.23.
+Follow the [official docs](https://kubernetes.io/docs/tasks/administer-cluster/cluster-upgrade/) to upgrade your Kubernetes cluster.
+If the Kubernetes version is already >=1.23 no major issues are expected during the upgrade operation.

 ### To 2.1.0